shlok-2003/path-finding/README.md

 # Algorithm Visualizer

-An interactive web application that visualizes sorting and pathfinding algorithms on a dynamic grid in real time.
+An interactive web application that visualizes s pathfinding algorithms on a dynamic grid in real time.
 Designed to make core computer science concepts more intuitive through visual feedback and user interaction.

 ---

 ## 🚀 Features

-### 🔢 Sorting Algorithm Visualization

 1. **Dynamic Array Management**
    - Adjust the size of the array to visualize sorting on different data scales.